Johann Wolfgang von Goethe: Religion and politics

 Politically, Goethe described himself as a "moderate liberal".
-He was critical of the radicalism of Bentham and expressed sympathy for the liberalism of François Guizot.
+He was critical of the radicalism of Jeremy Bentham and expressed sympathy for the liberalism of François Guizot.
 At the time of the French Revolution, he thought the enthusiasm of the students and professors to be a perversion of their energy and remained skeptical of the ability of the masses to govern.
 Goethe sympathized with the American Revolution and later wrote a poem in which he declared, "America, you're better off than our continent, the old."
 He did not join in the anti-Napoleonic mood of 1812, and he distrusted the strident nationalism which started to be expressed.
 The medievalism of the Heidelberg Romantics was also repellent to Goethe's eighteenth-century ideal of a supra-national culture.

 Goethe was a Freemason, joining the lodge Amalia in Weimar in 1780, and frequently alluded to Masonic themes of universal brotherhood in his work.
 He was also attracted to the Illuminati, a Bavarian secret society founded on 1 May 1776.

 Although often requested to write poems arousing nationalist passions, Goethe would always decline.
 In old age, he explained why this was so to Eckermann:

 How could I write songs of hatred when I felt no hate?
 And, between ourselves, I never hated the French, although I thanked God when we were rid of them.
 How could I, to whom the only significant things are civilization [Kultur] and barbarism, hate a nation which is among the most cultivated in the world, and to which I owe a great part of my own culture?
-In any case this business of hatred between nations is a curious thing.
+In any case, this business of hatred between nations is a curious thing.
 You will always find it more powerful and barbarous on the lowest levels of civilization.
-But there exists a level at which it wholly disappears, and where one stands, so to speak, above the nations, and feels the weal or woe of a neighboring people as though it were one's own.
+But there exists a level at which it wholly disappears, and where one stands, so to speak, above the nations, and feels the weal or woe of a neighbouring people as though it were one's own.